-The huge Anschutz Foundation focuses its education philanthropy in Denver, but also gives limited amounts to national ed groups and schools outside Colorado.
+The large Anschutz Foundation focuses its education philanthropy on Denver, but also gives limited amounts to national education groups and schools beyond Colorado.

-This small but passionate funder dedicates itself to integrating environmental classroom learning with hands-on field study for K-12 students, particularly projects that focus on ecology and conservation.
+This funder dedicates itself to integrating environmental classroom learning with hands-on field study for K-12 students, particularly projects that focus on ecology and conservation.

-The Arnold Foundation Education Initiative’s core strategy is to award grants to organizations that increase the number of high-quality educators, increase public engagement in K-12 education issues, and research and develop innovative education initiatives.
+The Arnold Foundation Education Initiative’s seeks to award grants to organizations that increase the number of high-quality educators, increase public engagement in K-12 education issues, and research and develop innovative education initiatives.